full-path/ridesheet/src/user-guide/using-ridesheet.md

 ## Creating Runs

 A run in RideSheet is simply defined as a specific combination of driver and vehicle during a specified time.
-RideSheet will automatically create a new run for a trip once a driver and vehicle are set for it in the `Trips` sheet.

-You can also set up runs ahead of time in the `Runs` sheet, setting a scheduled start and end time for each vehicle/driver combination for that day.
+You should set up runs ahead of time in the `Runs` sheet, setting a scheduled start and end time for each vehicle/driver combination for that day.
+The scheduled start and end time can be a best guess or planned availability.
 Any trips that are added for that day will automatically be assigned to the correct run.
-Ensuring that scheduled start and end times are filled out in `Runs` will allow `Trips` to accurately fill in the `Run OK?` field.
+Ensuring that scheduled start and end times are filled out in `Runs` will allow `Trips` to accurately fill in the `|Run OK?|` field.

 ## Creating Manifests

 Before creating manifests, ensure that a driver and vehicle has been assigned to each of the day's trips.

-Select `Create manifests for day` from the RideSheet menu.
+Select **Create manifests for day** from the RideSheet menu.
 A pop-up will appear, and you can choose to select a specific day or create manifests for the following day by default.

 Once the job has finished running, you will be able to find the driver manifests in the `Manifests` folder within your Google Workspace directory.
 Manifests are created based on a [customizable manifest template](customization.md/#customizing-driver-manifests).